Christine Darby // Published: August 2019 // Updated: June 2025

 Verifying your site shows Google that you own the site.
 This step is important because verified owners have access to private Google Search Console data and can affect how a site is crawled.
 Follow the easy steps below:

-Sign up for Google Search Console.
-Again, this is a free service offered by Google.
+1. Sign up: Google Search Console is a free service offered by Google.
 Make sure to sign in with the Google account you wish to use for managing your website.

-How to know if your site is verified by Google?
-Simple, sign in to GSC, under the property selector dropdown, you’ll see verified properties listed first, then if applicable a “not verified” section will follow showing previously verified properties that are no longer verified.
+How to know if your site is already verified by Google?
+Sign in to GSC, under the property selector dropdown, you’ll see verified properties listed first, then if applicable a “not verified” section will follow showing previously verified properties that are no longer verified.

 Need Help?

-Sign up for a quick Zoom and we will walk you through the process.
+Sign up for a quick Zoom and we’ll walk you through GSC setup.

 Next Steps: Your Sitemap and Indexing

-After you’ve verified your site on GSC, the next step is to submit your Squarespace sitemap to Google.
+• Sitemap: After verifying your site on GSC, the next step is to submit your Squarespace sitemap to Google.
 Sitemaps can help search engines better understand a site and its content.
-Submitting your sitemap will alert you to any issues with it.
+Submitting the sitemap also alerts you to any issues with it.

 Issue: Squarespace & GSC Privacy Concern